khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 When data is skewed or non-normal, the IQR method is preferable.
 By computing Q₁ and Q₃, analysts flag any observation that lies outside the range [Q₁ − 1.5×IQR, Q₃ + 1.5×IQR] as an outlier.

 **Robust Statistical Methods:**
-Methods like Grubbs’ test or the Modified Thompson Tau test provide objective criteria to detect and potentially remove outliers, especially when the dataset’s distribution is well understood citeturn0search7.
+Methods like Grubbs’ test or the Modified Thompson Tau test provide objective criteria to detect and potentially remove outliers, especially when the dataset’s distribution is well understood.

 ### Machine Learning Methods